 All Things Chinese:

 You think too highly of Xi Jinping government.
-China is a country four to five times bigger than US, you reckon his government can make “ALL communications” “strictly monitored”?
+China is a country four to five times bigger than the US, you reckon his government can make “ALL communications” “strictly monitored”?

 But according to Snowden, there is indeed such an ambitious country in the world with its government trying to strictly monitor “All communications” and access all data globally “regardless of company and nationality”.
-And it has more or less succeeded, because it’s the only establishment on the earth possessing the technology, as well as political, economic and military clouts to achieve this goal.
+And it has more or less succeeded because it’s the only establishment on the earth possessing the technology, as well as political, economic and military clouts to achieve this goal.

 Huawei connections to Chinese president are like Qualcomm connections to Trump.
 The difference is: Chinese president doesn’t drop bombs on other countries!

 Huawei in Partnership with Microsoft on Public Cloud